mv2797/AuTube/forWindows/README_FIRST.txt

   PART 2:
   =======

-  Copy the ytdl.bat to any folder you would like your videos to be saved
+  Copy the AuTube.bat to any folder you would like your videos to be saved

   double click --> paste the video link